saintaardvark/landle/README.md

 ## Usage

-Create ~/.landlerc, which should look like this:
+Create an INI-style config file like this:

     [landle]
     # Github username